Causal Duration Analysis with Diff-in-Diff

-Another case that fits into this framework is triple differences, which corresponds to $K=4$, $W_2=W_3=1$ and $W_4=-1$.
-This approach is applicable when the four groups correspond to different combinations of two binary characteristics, and only those with one of the four combinations is treated.
-For example, suppose individuals are drawn from two regions $A$ and $B$ and only individuals that satisfy eligibility criteria and live in region $A$ are treated.
-Then group $1$ may consist of eligible individuals in region $A$, group $2$ of eligible individuals in region $B$, group $3$ of ineligible individuals in region $A$, and group $4$ of ineligible individuals in region $B$.
-In this case the condition reduces to the following for some $c$.

-Under Assumptions 1, 2, and (\ref{SCstandard}), treatment effects are identified so long as there are unique coefficients $W_{1}$, $W_{2}$, ..., $W_{K}$ that satisfy (\ref{SCstandard}) in all pre-treatment periods, subject to any additional a priori constraints on these parameters.
-The coefficients can be estimated by weighted least squares:

-Having estimated the parameters $\{W_{k}\}_{k=1}^{K}$, the average treatment effect for $t\geq t^{*}$ may be estimated by plugging-in the coefficient estimates and observed average outcomes into the linear model:

-The parameter space $\mathcal{W}$ may incorporate constraints.
-For example, if $K=2$ then constraining $W_2=1$ yields precisely the diff-in-diff estimator specified earlier in this section.
-A number of variations on the above are available in the literature. \cite{Abadie2003} suggest a more general method for estimating the parameters $\{W_{k}\}_{k=1}^{K}$.
-In place of the mean outcomes in the objective they use vectors of group-specific covariates which may include average outcomes. \cite{Abadie2003} constrain the optimization problem so that ${W}_{1}=0$ and the remaining coefficients are positive and sum to $1$. \cite{Doudchenko} suggest adding an elastic net penalty to the synthetic control objective.

-A number of methods exist for selecting the weights $\{\alpha_{t}\}_{t=1}^{t^{*}-1}$.
-For example, \cite{Abadie2003} propose that the weights be chosen to minimize the objective above subject to the constraint that they are weakly positive and sum to $1$ and \cite{Abadie2015} suggest choosing $\{\alpha_{t}\}_{t=1}^{t^{*}-1}$ by cross-validation.
+Another case that fits into this framework is triple differences (\cite{Gruber1994}), which corresponds to $K=4$, $\beta_2=\beta_3=1$, $\beta_4=-1$, and $\beta_1$ is left unrestricted.\footnote{Imposing this, we obtain that for some fixed $\beta_1$, or equivalently } Constraining $\beta_1=0$ and that the remaining coefficients are weakly positive yields a synthetic control model (\cite{Abadie2015}).